minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

 * Prefer pattern matching over manual string manipulation.
 * You may rely on `"number: " .. num`, as well as `table.concat({"number: ", num})`,
   converting a number `num` to a string, but explicit format strings or explicit application of `tostring` are often preferable.
+* You must not rely on number-to-string coercion done by `string` functions except for backward compatibility reasons.
 * When building long strings (for example formspecs), prefer `table.concat` over string concatenation:

   Bad: